jspecify/jspecify/docs/docs/spec.md

 -   `g` is `UNSPECIFIED`, *and* we are performing the [some-world] version of this check.

-> The purpose of "comfortable" is to let a checker determine whether it will
+> The purpose of "comfortable" (and "[worried]") is to offer tools the option to
+> treat null-unmarked code either optimistically or pessimistically.
+Tool
+> authors make this choice by choosing how to handle "[multiple worlds]."
+>
+> Suppose that a tool wants to determine whether it will allow `null` to be
-> allow `null` to be assigned to a field of a given type by asking whether the
+> assigned to a field of a given type.
+To do so, it can ask whether it is
-> fields' nullness operator *might be* `UNION_NULL`.
-The first bullet covers the
+> "comfortable" treating the field type's nullness operator like `UNION_NULL`.
+>
-> simple case, in which the nullness operator matches exactly.
-The second case
+> -   If the nullness operator *is* `UNION_NULL`, then the assignment should
+>     clearly be allowed.
-> treats null-unmarked code optimistically; it's possible that a given
+> -   If the nullness operator is `UNSPECIFIED`, then it's possible that the
-> unnanotated type usage in that context "ought to be" annotated with
+>     operator "ought to be" `UNION_NULL`.
+A lenient tool might allow the
-> `@Nullable`.
+>     assignment anyway, while a strict tool might not.

 ## Worried about a given nullness operator {#worried}